top of page

 Experienced teachers

-Here are the subscription rates for 2023, along with the payment periods and discounts for part-time and retired members.
+Included to the left are our subscription rates for 2024, along with payment periods and discounts for part-time and retired members.
+[1]

-The cost for a teacher working full time is £17.66 per month or £212.98 per year (including political fund) and this is less for part time teachers, depending on their contracted hours of work.
+The cost for a teacher working full time is £18.36 a month or £220.36 a year and less for part-time teachers, depending on your contracted hours of work.

 bottom of page